infsci2711/infsci2711.github.io/_posts/2015-01-28-tutorial-web-rest-api.markdown

 ### Step 9: Building web page with HTML/Javascript/Knockoutjs

-Go the folder where you cloned `infsci2711\tutorial-WebClient` to and created following directory structure ("/" means it is a folder, not a file):
+Go to the folder where you cloned `infsci2711\tutorial-WebClient` to and create following directory structure ("/" means it is a folder, not a file):
 <pre>
-tutorial-WebClient
+tutorial-WebClient/
 |-css/
 |-javascripts/
   |-knockout_models/